 Xunantunich & Cahal Pech

 Are you ready to spend the day at maya archeological sites?
-Then join us for a full day at Cahal Pech and Xunantunich.
+Then join us for a half day at Cahal Pech and Xunantunich.
 Mystic River makes adventure travel in Belize easy and convenient!

 Join our trained guide as we begin with navigating the Cahal Pech site.
 This site was once a palatial home for an elite Mayan family.
-It is one of the oldest recognizably Maya sites in Western Belize, resting high on the banks of the Macal River.
+It is one of the oldest recognizable Maya sites in Western Belize.
 The site was abandoned in the 9th century AD for unknown reasons.

 After the thrilling experience at the site, continue with the journey at the Xunantunich Maya ruin.
 Pronounced “shoo-NAHN-too-nich”, it is located about 130 kms (80 miles) west of Belize City, atop a ridge overlooking the Mopan River.
 Its name means “Stone Woman” in the Mayan language.
 The “Stone Woman” refers to the ghost of a woman who several people have claimed inhabits the site.
 The ghost is said to be dressed completely in white and have fire-red glowing eyes.
 She generally appears in front of El Castillo, ascends the stone stairs and disappears into a stone wall!